 Harris died in Vancouver on Jan.
 29, 1970, and his ashes were buried on the grounds of the McMichael Canadian Art Collection.

 In 1969, Canada’s Post Office Department (known as Canada Post since 1981) commemorated another Harris painting, Bylot Island, on a 15-cent stamp (Scott #463).

-Printed by the Canadian Bank Note Company on fluorescent coated paper, which was used instead of tagging, the stamp has 13.5 perforations.
+Also printed by the CBNC on fluorescent coated paper, which was used instead of tagging, the stamp has 13.5 perforations.

 In 2020, Canada Post once again commemorated the Group of Seven with seven stamps, one of which featured Harris’ circa 1925 painting, Miners’ Houses, Glace Bay.